1. You Want A Competitive Advantage

 You could argue that you should buy generic training like time management, meetings, or presentation skills; and that could be the case unless you have a certain way that you want your employees to manage their time or make presentations or run meetings.
 If you’re in the latter group, build it.
 We’re seeing a lot of growth in this area.

 You’ll often hear that you can buy off-the-shelf training and then “customize” it by adding your specific examples, case studies and success stories.
-While this might be true, I would argue that if you have specific examples, case studies and success stories, you more than likely have specific processes, and therefor see reason #2 or #3 above.
+While this might be true, I would argue that if you have specific examples, case studies and success stories, you more than likely have specific processes, and therefore see reason #2 or #3 above.

 To see a return on your training investment, it’s not wise to throw disparate training at your employees to see what sticks.
 You have to create an overall training strategy, and this means that all of your offerings under that strategy have to align.
 It’s much easier to align training you build.